abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-09-01-logistic-regression.md

 Also, P(A) * P(B) = 40/100 * 50/100 = 0.4*0.5 = 0.2

-Hence, what we see abve is an example of independent events.
+Hence, what we see above is an example of independent events.
 This condition of independence can be extended to n no. of events being independent of each other i.e.

 &#8658; P(A&cap;B&cap;C) = P(A) * P(B) * P(C) and so on.